cdoublev/css/doc/README.md

   - the [cascaded value](https://drafts.csswg.org/css-cascade-5/#cascaded) is the declared value that is the most specific according to the cascading criteria
   - the [declared values](https://drafts.csswg.org/css-cascade-5/#declared-value) are all values explicitly declared for the property and element

+All elements have a resolved value for each property, but they may not have a used value for all of properties.

 **[Issue](https://github.com/w3c/csswg-drafts/issues/6144):** CSSOM requires `Window.getComputedStyle(element)` to create `CSSStyleDeclaration` with the resolved values for `element`, but `CSSStyleDeclaration.getPropertyValue()` can return different values even if the property has not been updated via `CSSStyleDeclaration`.

 The process of determining used values is also performed for the initial rendering of the document, and for each subsequent update during the event loop.
-Since this is obviously a hot path, browsers apply various optimizations to avoid repeating the entire process when no change has occurred to the element or the declared values.
+Since this is obviously a hot path, browsers apply various optimizations to avoid repeating the entire process when no change affecting the style and layout of element has occurred.

 Collecting the declared values requires looking at values: